-Would you like to make a difference to the lives of people with autism or learning disabilities by helping to raise funds in your local community?
+Would you like to make a difference to the lives of people with a learning disability by helping to raise funds in your local community?
 Have fun?
 Discover new interests?
 Meet new people?
 Look no further than our fantastic volunteer fundraiser opportunity!

 What will you do as a Volunteer Fundraiser with Equal Futures?

 You will meet with a small group of Volunteer Fundraisers on a regular basis to come with up with ideas to raise funds for our small charity.
 You’ll plan, book and execute community-centric events, with support from professional fundraisers, identify which resources you’ll need and liaise with local organisations to get things underway.
 You’ll use your passion and enthusiasm to win support from local companies and businesses and help to ensure Equal Futures is their charity of choice.

 You’ll enjoy lots of benefits being a Volunteer Fundraiser, such as:

 • Learning from an experienced and knowledgeable team